Which of the following statements is NOT true regarding productio... | Study Prep in Pearson+

 1

-Understand the concept of the Production Possibilities Frontier (PPF): it represents the maximum possible output combinations of two goods that an economy can produce given available resources and technology.
+Step 1: Understand the Production Possibilities Frontier (PPF) — it represents the maximum combinations of two goods that an economy can produce using all available resources efficiently.

-Recall that the shape and position of the PPF depend on the production technology and resource availability.
-Changes in technology can affect how efficiently resources are used.
+Step 2: Recognize that the shape and position of the PPF depend on factors such as resource availability and production technology.

-Analyze each statement in the problem: identify which statements correctly describe the PPF and which one contradicts economic theory.
+Step 3: Analyze how production technologies influence the PPF: improvements in technology can increase productivity, shifting the PPF outward, and different technologies can change opportunity costs, affecting the slope of the PPF.

-Recognize that a point inside the PPF means resources are underutilized or inefficiently used, which is a true statement.
+Step 4: Evaluate each statement by comparing it to the role of technology in production: statements about efficient use of resources and opportunity costs are true, while the statement claiming technology has no impact on the PPF's shape or position contradicts economic theory.

 Watch next